Burglary Lawyer In Palm City / West Palm Beach

 Criminal Intent – To be convicted of burglary, the alleged offender must intend to commit a crime within the dwelling.
 Intent is generally determined by the circumstances under which the crime was allegedly committed, such as if one enters a dwelling uninvited by “sneaking”, this proves possible intent.
 However, if a party proves lawful reasons for entering, such as that they are seeking shelter from the elements, one can’t be convicted of burglary, but may be convicted of trespassing, instead, because though they were unauthorized to be in the location, they had no intent to commit a crime within the dwelling.

 A conviction for burglary can result in a prison sentence, a fine, and a seriously blemished criminal record.
-If you're charged with a crime as serious as burglary, it's important to consult a criminal lawyer who's expertise is Florida law.
-An expert criminal defense attorney can explain Florida law to you and the possible outcomes for your case when it's heard in court.
-A defense attorney can assist you with protecting your legal rights and can help you achieve the best outcome possible in your case.
+If you’re charged with a crime as serious as burglary, it’s important to consult a criminal lawyer who’s an expert in Florida law.
+An expert criminal defense attorney can explain Florida law to you and the possible outcomes for your case when it’s heard in court.
+A defense attorney can assist you in protecting your legal rights and can help you achieve the best outcome possible in your case.
 Call our office today for a West Palm Beach burglary lawyer.